coverahealth/dataspec/docs/usage.rst

 Data validation is only one half of the value proposition for using ``dataspec``.
 After you've validated that data is valid, the next step is to normalize it into a canonical format.
+Conformers are functions of one argument that can accept a validated value and emit a canonical representation of that value.
 Conformation is the component of ``dataspec`` that helps you normalize data.

 Every Spec value comes with a default conformer.
-For most Specs, that conformer simply returns the value it was passed, though a few builtin Specs do provide a richer or canonicalized version of the input data.
+For most Specs, that conformer simply returns the value it was passed, though a few builtin Specs do provide a richer, canonicalized version of the input data.
 For example, :py:meth:`dataspec.SpecAPI.date` conforms a date (possibly from a ``strptime`` format string) into a ``date`` object.
-Note that **no** builtin Spec conformers ever modify the data they are passed.
+Note that **none** of the builtin Spec conformers ever modify the data they are passed.
 ``dataspec`` conformers always create new data structures and return the conformed values.
-Custom conformers can modify their data in-flight, but that is not recommended since it will be harder reason about failures (in particular, if a mutating conformer appeared in the middle of ``s.all(...)`` Spec and a later Spec errored out.
+Custom conformers can modify their data in-flight, but that is not recommended since it will be harder reason about failures (in particular, if a mutating conformer appeared in the middle of ``s.all(...)`` Spec and a later Spec produced an error.

+Most common Spec workflows will involve validating that your data is, in fact, valid using :py:meth:`dataspec.Spec.is_valid` or :py:meth:`dataspec.Spec.validate` for richer error details and then calling :py:meth:`dataspec.Spec.conform_valid` if it is valid or dealing with the error if not.

+User Provided Conformers
+^^^^^^^^^^^^^^^^^^^^^^^^

 When you create Specs, you can always provide a conformer using the ``conformer`` keyword argument.
 This function will be called any time you call :py:meth:`dataspec.Spec.conform` on your Spec or any Spec your Spec is a part of.

-Most common Spec workflows will involve validating that your data is, in fact, valid using :py:meth:`dataspec.Spec.is_valid` or :py:meth:`dataspec.Spec.validate` for richer error details and then calling :py:meth:`dataspec.Spec.conform` if it is valid or dealing with the error if not.
+The ``conformer`` keyword argument for :py:func:`dataspec.s` and other builtin factories will always apply your conformer as by :py:meth:`dataspec.Spec.compose_conformer` , rather than replacing the default conformer.
+To have your conformer *completely* replace the default conformer (if one is provided), you can use the :py:meth:`dataspec.Spec.with_conformer` method on the returned Spec.